a-cat-named-snowball/rusqlite-webworker/README.md

 View on [http://localhost:8080/browser/index.html](http://localhost:8080/browser/index.html)

 ## TODO

-- Return queried rows from web worker instead of dummy data
+- Fix bug that causes an error on tables with more than one column.
-- Fix recursive mutex error in main_thread callbacks
+- Handle callbacks in in main_thread another way.
+Calls can overwrite the callback of previous calls with their own.
+Doesn't cause a panic if the same cb function is used every time.
-- Handle SQL errors instead of panicking
+- Handle SQL errors instead of panicking.